-- √ 60-minute +/- 10% discussion between the apprentice and the independent end-point assessor - ✓ Will include areas of the standard identified in Annex A and those supported by the employer report (Appendix 2) - Planned in advance during EPA period to allow the apprentice to prepare fully for the discussion
+- √ 60-minute +10% professional discussion between the apprentice and the independent assessor - ✓ The independent assessor has the discretion to increase the time of the professional discussion by up to 10% to allow the apprentice to complete their last answer - ✓ Will include areas of the standard identified in Annex A and those supported by the employer report (Appendix 2) - ✓ Planned in advance during EPA period to allow the apprentice to prepare fully for the professional discussion

-The professional discussion is a structured discussion between the apprentice and their independent end-point assessor.
+The professional discussion is a structured discussion between the apprentice and their independent assessor.

-The independent end-point assessor conducting and marking the professional discussion would normally be the same person who marked the simulated practical observations.
-The employer report (see Appendix 2) is utilised by the independent end-point assessor to underpin the discussion but it is not assessed.
-It allows the independent end-point assessor to prepare a minimum of 10 open questions (follow up questions are allowed to seek clarification) across the standard criteria (as defined in Annex A) to ask the apprentice.
+The independent assessor conducting and marking the professional discussion would normally be the same person who marked the simulated practical observations.
+The employer report must be based on direct and factual evidence (see Appendix 2) and is utilised by the independent end-point assessor to underpin the professional discussion but it is not assessed.
+The independent assessor should prepare a minimum of 10 open questions (follow up questions are allowed to seek clarification) across the standard criteria (as defined in Annex A) to ask the apprentice.
+Questions will be generated by the Independent Assessor, however the EPAO must ensure all Independent Assessors are trained on question development and provide example questions.

 The employer report is completed after the apprentice has passed through the Gateway but may report on activities taken place at any time during the apprenticeship (pre-gateway).
-The discussion must be appropriately structured to draw out the best of the apprentice's energy, enthusiasm, competence and excellence to demonstrate distinction grade behaviours.
+The professional discussion must be appropriately structured to draw out the best of the apprentice's energy, enthusiasm, competence and excellence to demonstrate distinction grade behaviours.

 The professional discussion will be conducted in a 'controlled environment' i.e. a quiet room, away from the normal place of work.
-If for any reason it is not possible for all involved to meet in the same place, the end-point assessors must ensure adequate controls are in place to maintain fair and accurate assessment.
+If for any reason it is not possible for all involved to meet in the same place, the independent assessor must ensure adequate controls are in place to maintain fair and accurate assessment.
 The professional discussion may be conducted using technology, as long as fair assessment conditions can be maintained.
 Acceptable means of remote assessment include video conferencing / video calling and must include a two way visual and audio link.
-A standard template, provided by the end-point assessment organisation, which can be contextualised will be used, to ensure that standards are secure but interviewers are able to focus on key areas for confirmation of performance and effective appraisal of the discussion.
+A standard template, provided by the end-point assessment organisation, which can be contextualised will be used, to ensure that standards are secure but independent assessors are able to focus on key areas for confirmation of performance and effective appraisal of the professional discussion.
 This will ensure that consistent approaches are taken and that all key areas are appropriately explored.
 The professional discussion will be planned in advance to allow for quality assurance activity in line with sampling requirements and will cover the key elements of the standard identified in Annex A.

-The professional discussion will last 60-minutes +/- 10%, and will be marked by the independent end-point assessor using the standard template.
-The template will record full details of all marks applied (and evidence referenced) by the end-point assessor.
+The professional discussion will last 60-minutes (+10% at the discretion of the independent assessor), and will be marked by the independent end-point assessor using the standard template.
+The template will record full details of all marks applied (and evidence referenced) by the independent assessor.